 In order to become an effective supervisor/manager, use the following techniques to create an environment that excites staff members to work.

-However, design tasks and environments to be consistent with the employee’s needs.
+However, you must design tasks and environments to be consistent with the employee’s needs.
 What may satisfy one employee may not satisfy another.
-The observant supervisor/manager is well aware of the basic needs of the employee such as affiliation, approval, and achievement.
+The observant supervisor/manager is well aware of the basic needs of the employee, such as affiliation, approval, and achievement.

 1 – Use appropriate methods of reinforcement